canonical/kafka-operator/docs/tutorial/rebalance-partitions.md

 (tutorial-rebalance-partitions)=
-# 8. Rebalance and Reassign Partitions
+# 7. Rebalance and reassign partitions

 This is a part of the [Charmed Apache Kafka Tutorial](index.md).

-## Partition rebalancing and reassignment

 By default, when adding more brokers to an Apache Kafka cluster, the current allocated partitions on the original brokers are not automatically redistributed across the new brokers.
 This can lead to inefficient resource usage and over-provisioning.
 On the other hand, when removing brokers to reduce capacity, partitions assigned to the removed brokers are also not redistributed, which can result in under-replicated data at best and permanent data loss at worst.